You are here:

 Are you transferring your securities to e-trading?
-We will cover your transfer fees up to 800 francs.
+We will cover your transfer fees up to CHF 800.
 We kindly ask you to use the The link will open in a new window Incoming delivery of securities form to notify your current bank.

 Do you want to transfer your PostFinance securities to another provider?
 Please use the The link will open in a new window securities delivery form, taking note of the relevant prices and conditions for e-trading.